-Maison Blanche is not just another psychiatric hospital.
-A network of community psychiatric services, Maison Blanche covers the whole north-eastern section of the city of Paris, an inner-city area with high levels of unemployment, exclusion, immigration, drug use, HIV/AIDS and poverty.
+The Paris University Hospital Group for Psychiatry & Neurosciences (GHU-Paris in French) is not just another psychiatric hospital.
+A network of community psychiatric services, the GHU covers a major part of the city of Paris, an inner-city area with high levels of unemployment, exclusion, immigration, drug use, HIV/AIDS and poverty.
 Fifty different inpatient and outpatient facilities provide mental health care to a target population of some 700,000 people.

-User partner organisations include the National Federation of Associations of Users and Ex-Users of Psychiatry (FNAP-PSY) www.fnappsy.org and the National Union of Friends and Family of People with Mental Health Problems (UNAFAM) www.unafam.org, both of which are represented on the Hospital Board.
+User partner organisations include the National Federation of Associations of Users and Ex-Users of Psychiatry (FNAP-PSY) www.fnappsy.org and the National Union of Friends and Family of People with Mental Health Problems (UNAFAM) www.unafam.org.

-A Further Education Centre for specific staff skills training, a major nursing school, library and conference facilities and the Maison Blanche Research Laboratory are just some of the services available to both the personnel and the community.
+A Further Education Centre for specific staff skills training, a major nursing school, library and conference facilities and a specific experimental research unit, FER, working on developing new training methods, are just some of the services available to both the personnel and the community.
 In addition, our open partnership policy has led to a large number of joint projects not only on local but also on international levels, with research, development and hospital co-operation programmes in a growing number of countries.

 Laboratoire de recherche